Give me your armor to put on my shoulders;

 - In the climactic scene in the second book of the A Song of Ice and Fire saga, the tide of battle turns with the arrival of a combined Lannister-Tyrell army headed by Renly Baratheon (who was killed earlier in the book).
 Turns out that he really was Garlan Tyrell, and they pulled the ploy in order to demoralize Stannis' host, which was mostly made of Renly's former allies.

 - Later in the fifth book the corpse of King Cleon the Butcher is put into armor, strapped to a horse and sent out to lead the charge against the Yunkai.
 This looks like it might actually work against the incompetent Yunkaii commanders, until one of their sellswords charges and "kills" Cleon.
+After this, that sellsword is nicknamed "Corpsekiller", but people only use the nickname when he's out of earshot.

 - Near the beginning of the second book of Codex Alera, the First Lord collapses from working himself nearly to death.
 Since word of this level of infirmity would give Lord Aquitaine and Lord Kalarus exactly the chance they're looking for to try to take over, Tavi and company have to disguise the fact that he's in a coma.
 They wind up breaking Max out of jail to impersonate him.
 Hilarity Ensues.